Max Nardit

 CLI

-$ agent-recall set Alice person role Engineer
+$ agent-recall set Alice role Engineer --type person

 Alice.role = Engineer

-Alice (person)
+Alice (person) Bob (person)

 $ agent-recall generate my-agent --force